doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 This post aims to present briefly, in a simple way what an AES white-box looks like ; and to show how its design is really important to have something strong.
 The implementation I'm going to talk about today is not my creation at all, I just followed the first part (might do another post talking about the second part?
 Who knows) of a really nice paper (even for non-mathematical / crypto guys like me!) written by James A. Muir.

 The idea is simple: we will start from a clean AES128 encryption function in plain C, we will modify it & transform it into a white-box implementation in several steps.
-As usual, all the codes are available on my github account where you will be free to break, hack them (and encouraged to do so)!
+As usual, all the codes are available on my github account; you are encourage to break & hack them!

 Of course, we will use this post to briefly present what is the white-box cryptography, what are the goals & why it's kind of cool.